robitalec/comprehensive-exam/literature/books/Giraldeau_and_Caraco_2000.md

 Dividing

 - food is actively shared, divided equally
-- allocated assymetrically according to eg. dominance status
+- allocated asymmetrically according to eg. dominance status

 Three types of social foragers

 1. Producers: search environment for food
 2. Scroungers: do not search directly.
 They attend to other forager's clump discoveries and aggressively or stealthily sequester some food
-3. Opportunitist: both search directly and obtain food at clumps located by producers or opportunists.
+3. Opportunist: both search directly and obtain food at clumps located by producers or opportunists.
 They are assumed less efficient than producers and scroungers.

 Interactions between types of social foragers